JoeWroe/CV/README.md

 ##Skills
 ####Builder
 Some of my earliest memories are from before the start of school, as a young kid, having woken up 3 or 4 hours early just to play with my Lego.
 This was an initial foray into building things of my own.
-That passion for constructing the objects used and interacted with everyday has followed me throughout life and led to many of my proudest achievements.
+That passion for constructing the objects used and interacted with everyday has followed me throughout life and led to many of my proudest professional achievements.

 - My time with a large construction contractor saw my team become one of the few initial testers of a new piece of software called QS Cad, the feedback we provided saw its use grow throughout the industry.
 - Whilst working for a young International Financial Broker, the two person team I lead managed to double the amount of completed business from two of our key partners in France and build relationships with the likes of Knight Frank and UBS.